Jacob N. Eldemire Smith

 - Providing local counsel opinions for both Kentucky and Indiana in connection with multi-state loan transactions.

-- Performing commercial title examinations.
+- Performing commercial title and survey examinations.

 J.D., magna cum laude, University of Louisville Brandeis School of Law, 2019

 - Member of the Journal of Law and Education

 - National Moot Court Team competitor

 - A four-year starter as an offensive lineman on the Louisville Cardinals football team where he received multiple honors including Freshman All-American, two-time Conference Champion, All-Big East, First Team All-AAC, All-ACC, Team Captain, “Offensive Grinder” Award for work ethic and school record for most games started (51)

 - U.S. District Court for the Western District of Kentucky.

 - U.S. District Court for the Eastern District of Kentucky.